 The elastic and ‘sticky’ consistency of clay bars makes them the easiest and cheapest way to pull out brake dust, rail dust, asphalt, industrial fallout, and deep-seated grime on the paint surface.
 The presence of such contaminants is the reason why ‘dirty’ paint feels rough to the touch.

 As the clay glides over the paint, it can quickly absorb or pick-up dirt and contaminants.
 The result is a smooth and glossy finish with a deeper color.
-Polish and wax can go a long way, but nothing beats the look (or feel) of freshly clayed paint.back to menu ↑
+Polish and wax can go a long way, but nothing beats the look (or feel) of freshly clayed paint.

 There are different grades of clay bars that on offer.
 You can get the cheap knockoff products that are imported in from China that may as well be plasticine, or you can spend a couple of quid more to get a good quality one.

 I like to use Bilt Hamber’s clay bar, which is made, manufactured and distributed in the UK, so you know it’s at least got some pedigree with it.
-But, I know that Bilt Hamber have invested a boat load into research ad development just for their clay bar products, which is why I really trust them to offer a good product.
+But, I know that Bilt Hamber has invested a boatload into research ad development just for their clay bar products, which is why I really trust them to offer a good product.

 The clay bar comes in regular (moderate/heavy contamination, medium (all-round) and soft (summer use, more frequent use), so you can choose which is best for your car.